-The Student Health and Wellness Centers are located on the second floor of Wayne Hall.
+The Student Health and Wellness Centers are located on the Ground Floor of Commonwealth Hall.
 Any emergencies during the night and on weekends may be treated at the Chester County Hospital Emergency Room.
 The Health Center phone number is 610-436-2509 and visits are available by appointment.
 The Wellness Center phone number is 610-436-3276.